requireiot/MySoilSensorESP32/README.md

 1. wait for the item to revert to OFF.
 I watch it with a tool like MQTT Explorer, or run this shell command repeatedly <br/> `mosquitto_sub -h ha-server -t "soil/esp32-D80270/ota"`
 1. upload your firmware via Platformio

+## Power consumption and battery life

-## Power saving considerations
+### Power saving considerations

 Minimize deep sleep power consumption:
   - a bare ESP32-WROOM module is better than a development module -- probably due to the voltage regulator and USB interfaces on those modules
-  - use a LDO voltage regulator with low quiescent current -- I found the HT7833 works well
+  - if a voltage regulator is needed, then use a LDO voltage regulator with low quiescent current -- I found the HT7833 works well
   - alternatively, power the device directly from two AA or AAA batteries -- in this case, you may need to modify the soil sensors as described above
   - the soil sensors are *powered* by GPIO pins, which are turned off during sleep

 Minimize the duration of active Wifi during a wake period:
   - try to reconnect to Wifi using previously established SSID, IP and channel number, which are cached in RTC memory

-Power consumption, during deep sleep, with a bare ESP32-WROOM, powered from 2x AA battery is **14µA**, or powered from 3x AAA battery via LDO voltage regulator is **14µA**.
+Power consumption, during deep sleep, with a bare ESP32-WROOM, powered from 2x AAA battery is **14µA**.

-## Power consumption and battery life

-These factors contribute to power consumption or battery drain, in decreasing order of importance:
-1. the self-discharge of the batteries, according to [[1]](http://www.gammon.com.au/power), about 35 µA or **0.84 mAh** per day (for AAA batteries)
-2. wake time with WiFi on, up to 130 mA x ~1000ms per wakeup every hour, or **0.87 mAh** per day
-4. deep sleep, at ~14 µA or **0.34 mAh** per day
-5. the voltage divider for battery monitoring, bringing the 3.0V or 4.5V battery voltage down to the 2.5V accepted by the ESP32 ADC, at 2x 470 kOhm, or **0.08 mAh** per day

-## Wake time
+### Wake time

 As explained above, the time the mdule stays awake each measurement cycle is important for overall power consumption, so I investigated the wake time in some detail.